Truck Accident Statistics

 Statistics are facts and figures that help us establish trends, verify ideas, and reveal information that may not have been expected.
 Knowing different statistics can help you change laws, prevent accidents, and save lives.

 Understanding trucking accident statistics is the first step in making the roads safer for all vehicles.
-Trucking accidents are often catastrophic for those in smaller passenger vehicle.
+Trucking accidents are often catastrophic for those in smaller passenger vehicles.
 Finding ways to prevent trucking accidents should always begin by trying to understand how they are caused.

 A Brief Look At The Trucking Industry